6 missing after small plane loses contact over Lake Erie

 - Search operation hampered by high waves on Lake Erie

-(CNN)The US Coast Guard was searching Friday for a small plane that went missing Thursday night over Lake Erie shortly after takeoff from Cleveland.
+(CNN)The US Coast Guard was searching Lake Erie Friday for a small plane carrying six people who had attended a Cleveland Cavaliers basketball game before flying out of the city late Thursday.

-Six people were on board the twin-engine Cessna Citation 525 that was headed for the Ohio State University airport, a Coast Guard statement said.

 Three adults and three children were on board the aircraft, CNN affiliate WEWS reported.
-All had attended the Cleveland Cavaliers basketball game Thursday night before flying out of the city, WEWS reported.
+Their identities were not immediately known.

+The twin-engine Cessna Citation 525 was headed for Ohio State University Airport in Columbus, Ohio, when it disappeared from radar, a Coast Guard statement said.

 "The Coast Guard dispatched a helicopter from air station Detroit and has partnered with the Canadian Coast Guard who sent a C-130 plane down to assist in the search," the statement said.